vPeteWalker/midway/files/files.rst

 Testing with client PC
 ++++++++++++++++++++++

-If you are using *AutoAD* for your Windows Active Directory Domain Controller, it is pre-populated with the following Users and Groups for your use:
+AutoAD is pre-populated with the following Users and Groups for your use:

    .. list-table::
       :widths: 25 35 40